grantmacken/dotfiles/README.md

 - `make help` will outline other make targets
 -  Make targets mostly uses *Stow* to create symlinks from this repo to where ever they are required.

 ## How I have organized this stuff

 After a brief search on how best to organize my dotfiles under git control, I set upon using [stow](http://mywiki.wooledge.org/DotFiles) ]

-The dotfiles is a git controlled repo on [github](https://github.com/grantmacken/dotfiles) and cloned into my projects directory.
+This [github repo](https://github.com/grantmacken/dotfiles) is cloned into my projects directory.
 In my projects directory have various folders named after the ```GIT REPO OWNER LOGIN`` names.

 So my dotfile repo is cloned into a folder under my name in the projects dir

    `~/projects/$(git config --get user.name)/dotfiles `